 Hauz Khas is one of the best areas for solo travellers.
 It’s kind of like a little hipster borough of Delhi, with cool coffee shops, bars and even fixie bikes leaning up against walls too.
 It’s the creative area and with that comes an interesting history, design studios and curio shops.
 There’s also a mosque in there, part of Deer Park and a medieval madrasa too (a madrasa is basically a university).

 Visit Hauz Khas and enjoy a chai at the Kunzum Travel Café, enjoy the retro Bollywood posters at All Arts and go for a sundowner cocktail at the TLR Café.
-I felt totally safe here, and stayed in an awesome hotel, which has now unfortunately shut down, but you get an idea of the Hauz Khas vibe from that blog post.
+I felt totally safe here, and stayed in an awesome hotel, which has now unfortunately shut down.
 Hauz Khas is a gated area, and anyone who enters is security checked.

 Alice – Teacake Travels